kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(2\) If a course operator desires to voluntarily terminate the course, he should notify the Administrator in writing and return the last letter of approval.

-\(n\) *Duration.* Except for a course operated as part of an approved training course under subpart N of part 121 of this chapter, the approval to operate a flight engineer ground course or flight course terminates 24 months after the last day of the month of issue.
+\(n\) *Duration.* Except for a course operated as part of an approved training course under subpart N of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]], the approval to operate a flight engineer ground course or flight course terminates 24 months after the last day of the month of issue.

 \(o\) *Renewal.* (1) Renewal of approval to operate a flight engineer ground course or flight course is conditioned upon the course operator's meeting the requirements of this appendix.